 - “By the end of next month, 87% of customer service requests will be resolved within 12 hours of receipt, regardless of the channel”

-Step 4: Identify opportunities for changing user behavior.
 These can be their problems, pains, gains, or jobs, which lead to the desired outcomes if you can solve them.

-Step 5: Hand over to your cross-functional product teams, and let them generate ideas based on your identified opportunities, validate which of these ideas actually solve the user’s problem (by using data and feedback), and create and iterate on the features until they produce the desired outcome and deliver measurable value.
+Let them generate ideas based on your identified opportunities, validate which of these ideas actually solve the user’s problem (by using data and feedback), and create and iterate on the features until they produce the desired outcome and deliver measurable value.

-Benefits of the Strategic Product Roadmap
+Benefits of Creating a Strategic Product Roadmap

 After completing the first steps until step four your teams will have:

 - A set of objectives that they want to achieve

 - Measurable outcomes they want to achieve, focused on the user